Destacado en este post

 Many U.S. cities have their own restrictive policies about delivery times, and as cities become denser with population, these restrictions are likely to become more prevalent.

-This area of time-related routing constraints is a headache for logistics operators and route optimisation systems.
+This area of time-related truck routing constraints is a headache for logistics operators and route optimization systems.
 As it has been for the past decade.

 Why?
 Because it exponentially increases the number of potential journeys that need to be calculated, making the quest for an optimal manual solution in a reasonably short time frame impossible.

-Route optimisation software can now manage the extra dimension of time-related restrictions.
-This enables planners to build compliant routes cutting the time spent on manual planning, minimising the impact of schemes like the London Lorry Control Scheme and major public events on routing and scheduling, and lowering the risk of incurring penalty fines.
+Route optimization software can now manage the extra dimension of time-related restrictions.
+This enables planners to build compliant routes cutting the time spent on manual planning, minimizing the impact of schemes like the London Lorry Control Scheme and major public events on routing and scheduling, and lowering the risk of incurring penalty fines.

 5. Combining Choice, Convenience and Profitability